Logeswaran123/Stable-Diffusion-Playground/README.md

 From Wikipedia, "Diffusion is the net movement of anything (for example, atoms, ions, molecules, energy) generally from a region of higher concentration to a region of lower concentration." <br />

-Similar to the definition, diffusion models essentially apply noise to an image sequentially across multiple steps in forward pass.
+Similar to the definition, diffusion models apply noise to an image sequentially across multiple steps in forward pass.
 This essentially diffuses the pixels.
 In the backward pass, the noisy image is denoised across same steps.
 Since it is a sequential process, there is less chance of mode collapse (a problem with GANs) to occur. <br />

 Most diffusion models use UNet architecture to preserve the dimensionality of the image.
 Usually, diffusion models apply diffusion in pixel space, but stable diffusion models apply diffusion in latent space.
 Hence, the term "Latent diffusion model (LDM)".
 The conversion between pixel space to latent space is done using Encoder and Decoder.
 This method is memory efficient compared to previous methods, and also produces highly detailed image. <br />